alexdavis-work/hapi-restify/README.md

 Hapi-Restify
 =================

-Simple framework to implement a REST Api with HAPI. version 0.0.1-alpha
+A REST Api with HAPI.
+Built from your Mongo models. version 0.0.1-alpha

 ## Installation